 The difference between hard skills and soft skills

 The significant differences between hard skills and soft skills are based on how they are acquired and used in the business and workplace.
 Hard skills are mostly acquired through specific training and education.
-They include competencies and abilities like how to use particular software, machine, or another tool.
+They include competencies and abilities like how to use a particular software, machine, or another tool.
 This is knowledge of how to handle a task technically.

 While soft skills are seen as personality traits, you may have developed your whole life.
 They are required when you manage your time, communicate with others, or face difficult situations for the first time.
 Simply put, hard skills are better explained as your technical knowledge, while soft skills are your overall habits and attitude at work.